Isomorphism Spectra and Computably Composite Structures: Computably composite structures

 Since $\calP_n$ is computably stable, it follows from Proposition~\ref{copies are composite} and Proposition~\ref{composite isos} that the computable copies of $\calP_n[\{i\}\times\A_i:i<n]$ are (up to computable isomorphism) of the form $\calP_n[\{i\}\times\B_i:i<n]$ where $\B_i$ is a computable copy of $\A_i$ for each $i<n$.
 Each isomorphism between these paths is Turing-equivalent to a union $\bigcup_{i<n}\psi_i$ where $\psi_i:\A_i\cong\B_i$ for each $i<n$.
 Thus, their isomorphism spectrum is exactly $\bigcap_{i<n}\IsoSpec(\A_i,\B_i)$. \end{exmp} \begin{thm}[follows from Bazhenov, Kalimullin, Yamaleev 2020 \cite{BKY20}, Proposition 1b] If $\M$ is a computable structure with spectral dimension $n<\omega$ and degree of categoricity $\bfd$, then $\calP_n[\{i\}\times\M:i<n]$ has strong degree of categoricity $\bfd$. \end{thm} \begin{proof} Since $\M$ has spectral dimension $n$, there are pairs $(\A_i,\B_i)_{i<n}$ of computable copies of $\M$ such that

 Now $\calP_n[\A_i:i<n]$ and $\calP_n[\B_i:i<n]$ are computably composite structures as in the previous example, and are both isomorphic to $\calP_n[\{i\}\times\M:i<n]$.
 Thus,

 Since every computable copy of $\calP_n[\{i\}\times\M:i<n]$ is a path $\calN_0\to\dots\to\calN_{n-1}$ with each $\calN_i$ a computable copy of $\M$, and $\M$ is $\bfd$-computably categorical, every isomorphism between these paths is computable in $\bfd$.
-So $\calP_n[\M]$ has degree of categoricity $\bfd$ and spectral dimension 1 witnessed by copies $\calP_n[\A_i:i<n]$ and $\calP_n[\B_i:i<n]$. \end{proof} \begin{defn} An upward-closed set of Turing degrees $\calZ\subseteq\D$ is \emph{generated} by a subset $\X\subseteq\calZ$ if $\calZ=\bigcup_{\bfd\in\X}\D(\geq\bfd)$.
+So $\calP_n[\M]$ has degree of categoricity $\bfd$ and spectral dimension 1 witnessed by copies $\calP_n[\A_i:i<n]$ and $\calP_n[\B_i:i<n]$. \end{proof} \begin{defn} An upward-closed set of Turing degrees $\calZ\subseteq\D$ is \emph{generated} by a subset $\X\subseteq\calZ$ if $\calZ=\bigcup_{\bfd\in\X}\D_{\geq}(\bfd)$.
 We say that $\calZ$ is \emph{finitely generated} if it is generated by a finite set of Turing degrees.
 That is, if it is equal to a union of finitely-many cones. \end{defn} Bazhenov, Kalimullin, and Yamaleev~\cite{BKY16} show that any computable structure with a degree of categoricity and infinite spectral dimension must have a pair of copies whose isomorphism spectrum is not finitely generated. \begin{thm}[Bazhenov, Kalimullin, Yamaleev \cite{BKY16}, Theorem 3.1] Let $\M$ be a computable structure with degree of categoricity $\bfd$, and infinite spectral dimension.
-Then there are computable copies $\A$ and $\B$ of $\M$ such that $\IsoSpec(\A,\B)$ is not finitely generated. \end{thm} These two results imply Theorem~\ref{ThmA}: \begin{cor} If $\bfd$ is the degree of categoricity of a computable structure $\M$ and is not the strong degree of categoricity of any computable structure, then $\M$ has infinite spectral dimension, an infinite automorphism group, and a pair of computable copies $\A$ and $\B$ such that $\IsoSpec(\A,\B)$ is not finitely generated. \end{cor} Motivated by this result, we now work toward constructing pairs of computably composite structures whose isomorphism spectra are not finitely generated.
+Then there are computable copies $\A$ and $\B$ of $\M$ such that $\IsoSpec(\A,\B)$ is not finitely generated. \end{thm} By combining these results, we obtain the following necessary conditions for any never-strong degree of categoricity: \begin{thm} If $\bfd$ is the degree of categoricity of a computable structure $\M$ and is not the strong degree of categoricity of any computable structure, then $\M$ has infinite spectral dimension, an infinite automorphism group, and a pair of computable copies $\A$ and $\B$ such that $\IsoSpec(\A,\B)$ is not finitely generated. \end{thm} Motivated by this result, we now work toward constructing pairs of computably composite structures whose isomorphism spectra are not finitely generated.